 Does Heating Protein Powder Denature It?January 7, 2016

-Wow, this is a million dollar question!
+Have you ever wondered about heating protein powder?
+It is a million-dollar question!
 As a registered and licensed dietitian working with the weight loss surgery community, it is a frequent question.
 If I counted the times I’m asked about this and exchanged it for dollars I might be rich by now!
 For the answer, I’ve reached out to food industry manufacturers, scientists, and other healthcare professionals and the consensus is YES.

 Getting to Know Protein